-CHEM 430 BIOCHEMISTRY Fall, 3 credit hours
+CHEM 430 BIOCHEMISTRY

 This course provides an introduction to the structure and function of biological macromolecules, bioenergetics, and transfer of genetic information.
 Emphasis will be on protein structure and function, enzyme catalysis, an overview of energy metabolism, and the maintenance and expression of genetic information.
 Three hours lecture per week.
 Prerequisite: Organic Chemistry II (CHEM 302) or permission of instructor.